DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 _TL note:_ I'm pretty sure she doesn't give a shit about humans losing war though...
 But oh well, let guy to dream :0

-"Kay?
+"Kai?
 What are you glad about?"

 "We're comrades, comrades who share the same memory."